d-eisen/portfolio/content/worldwater.md

 # Development: Low Fidelity Prototype
 I did some quick guerilla testing of the wireframes with a couple of users to screen for any major usability issues.
 Having received positive feedback from testers, I moved to developing a low fidelity prototype.
-The <a href="https://balsamiq.cloud/su8bkvt/ppctiyo/r2278?f=N4IgUiBcAMA0IDkpxAYWfAMlAjPAQhiALJEBaRA0lANoC6AvkA%3D%3D">prototype</a> was developed in Balsamiq.
+The <a href="https://balsamiq.cloud/su8bkvt/ppctiyo/r2278?f=N4IgUiBcAMA0IDkpxAYWfAMlAjPAQhiALJEBaRA0lANoC6AvkA%3D%3D">prototype</a> was developed in Balsamiq and Sketch.
 It simulates the login process and various flows related to making donations and engaging the site's challenge features.
 Some areas of the site outside of the MVP have a placeholder that is clearly marked within the experience.
 The low fidelity version does not contain the full color pallette and styling of the site in order to allow users and testers to focus on the screen layout and process flow.

 [![Prototype](/worldwater/img/LandingPg.png)](https://balsamiq.cloud/su8bkvt/ppctiyo/r2278?f=N4IgUiBcAMA0IDkpxAYWfAMlAjPAQhiALJEBaRA0lANoC6AvkA%3D%3D)